Zamiell/stardew-valley/Min-Max_Guide.md

 * Don't read any of your mail unless explicitly told to by the guide.
   * This is because at many points in the run, you need to stay at 0 gold for the purposes of staying out late.
 Since some letters contain gold, you want to only check the mail at specific points.
+* When chopping down trees, pause the game during the tree falling animation.
+The tree
 * Choose Mushrooms over Bats for the Cave.
+This is for several reasons:
+  * The cave restocks much faster, granting more total items.
+  * On average, mushrooms sell for more than fruit.
+  * Common Mushrooms are a good energy food.
+They have high GPE and you can build up a large stack of them.

 <br />